Anti Bribery Policy

 Procedure

-A form is available from the HR Department to allow employees to record any incidents of suspected bribery.
-Any such reports will be thoroughly and promptly investigated by a member of the Senior Management Team in the strictest confidence.
+https://astonheating.sharepoint.com/:f:/s/CompanyData2/EgxdoVbCX0pGnkNwzEzcSa4Bl2zx0jdwNeXaLdMFSWwScA?e=YOgB9O to allow employees to record any incidents of suspected bribery.
+Any such reports will be thoroughly and promptly investigated by the Managing Director in the strictest confidence.
 Employees and associated persons will be required to assist in any investigation into possible or suspected bribery.

-Action by the Company
+Action by the organisation

 Review of procedures and training